 A First Thanksgiving in St. Augustine, Florida in 1565

 Not all Thanksgiving celebrations are harvest festivals.
 The first recorded Thanksgiving celebration in the United States occurred in St. Augustine, Florida on September 8, 1565.

 This was the date that the Spanish Admiral Pedro Menendez de Aviles and his party dropped anchor off the Florida coast and came ashore to start a colony.

 The first official act of de Aviles was to claim the land for Spain in the name of King Philip II.
-His next act was to gather the 500 to 700 men, women and children that had accompanied him on this expedition to establish a colony in Florida and celebrate a Mass giving thanks for a successful voyage and landing.
+His next act was to gather the 500 to 700 men, women, and children that had accompanied him on this expedition to establish a colony in Florida and celebrate a Mass to give thanks for a successful voyage and landing.

 They then had a meal, to which the invited the Indians, who were present when they arrived, to celebrate their successful journey.

 It should be noted that the Thanksgiving observance in St. Augustine, Florida in 1565 was the first recorded and probably the first European Thanksgiving celebration in what is now the United States.

 However, the Native Americans who had settled the Western Hemisphere thousands of years before the Europeans arrived had been celebrating, as other groups around the world had been, good harvests and other successful events by giving thanks and celebrating usually with food being the center piece of the celebratory part of the event.

 A First Thanksgiving at Berkeley Plantation in Virginia